All posts

 A single, clean payment flow is easier to manage.
 It is also a single point of failure.

 The cost of diversification — maintaining relationships with multiple processors, managing multiple payout flows — feels disproportionate when nothing is wrong.
+A banking redundancy setup maps what structural diversification looks like in practice.
+Founders who use platforms like Wise Business as a US bank account substitute already have a second rail — but the question is whether it is configured as a functional backup or merely another container.
 The cost of not diversifying becomes visible only after something goes wrong.

 This is not an argument for complexity.
 It is an observation about the relationship between structural simplicity and structural fragility.
 Both conditions exist simultaneously in a single-rail payment setup.